 An increasing number of young women are living with anxiety in 2017 and the numbers spike during the holiday season.
 Whether it be as a result of work, home life and/or a relationship, the number of individuals with anxiety has risen significantly over the years.
-In fact, this study actually show that millennials experience far more stress than any other generation.
+In fact, this study actually shows that millennials experience far more stress than any other generation.
 Not only that, but we’re less equipped to deal with it.
 But with a social movement bent on openly discussing our mental health, it seems as though things are finally moving forward.
-Instead of stigmatizing our mental illnesses as many would have in the past, social media in particular has opened up a discussion in which we’re able to discuss with complete strangers, our angst.
+Instead of stigmatizing our mental illnesses as many would have in the past, social media, in particular, has opened up a discussion in which we’re able to discuss with complete strangers, our angst.
 Sure, many of us may feel alone, trapped and altogether helpless during our attacks, but there are ways to help deal with anxiety.

 Terrified that I’d never be able to get my attacks under control, I sought help from a therapist who gave me some quick tips on how to help ease my anxiety.
-Dubbed as ‘distraction techniques,’ these are reportedly great ways in which to help ease those feelings of worry and anguish, when we feel most helpless.
+Dubbed as ‘distraction techniques,’ these are reportedly great ways in which to help ease those feelings of worry and anguish when we feel most helpless.

 1. Eat Strange Foods

 Much like Marmite, you either love or you hate raisins, but did you know that they actually help you to focus on something other than your anxiety?
 In a strange twist of fate, I was advised to really take the time to examine raisins.
 Their texture, their taste, their smell.
 Focus on the (strange fruit) before actually eating it.
-However, if dried fruits don’t tickle your fancy, try biting into a hot pepper or chewing on a ginger root.
+However, if dried fruits don’t tickle your fancy, try biting into a hot pepper or chewing on ginger root.
 Disgusting, but effective.

 2. Talk Yourself Up

 It’s incredibly difficult to feel great about yourself when anxiety strikes, but one way to overcome the overthinking is to list as many good things about yourself as possible.
 While feeling negative, list all the great things that you do like about yourself whether it be your smile or your writing skills, anything!
-If still you struggle to do just that, then read something positive that someone else has written about you or better yet, talk to someone who cares about you deeply.
+If still, you struggle to do just that, then read something positive that someone else has written about you or better yet, talk to someone who cares about you deeply.

 3. When Feeling Empty Takes Over…